0xEE00/help/Adriatic/VATBooks.md

 ## To export data
 - VAT Book can be printed by choosing button VAT Book on Report.
 Before printing choose VAT Book Code and additional filters if needed.
 - VAT Book can be exported to XML by choosing button Export to XML.
 Before exporting enter Date Filter, PPPDV Date and Responsible Person.
+This function is used only in Serbia.
 - VAT Book can be exported to TXT by choosing button Export to TXT.
 Before exporting choose VAT Book Code and additional filters if needed.
+This function is used only in Slovenia.